So for my final day, my friend and went to have breakie at Crabapple Kitchen, Hawthorn!!

 Our favourite out of the three, was the Meringue Monster ($8.50)!
 It was a delicate tower of green tea sponge, pistachio, watermelon yoghurt, sour strawberry mousse and meringue.
 It was beautifully light, fresh and deliciously fragrant!

-This was the Endless Love ($9.00), a beautiful concoction of lychee ganache, rose cream, lychee and fresh raspberries.
+This was the Endless Love ($9.00), a beautiful display of lychee ganache, rose cream, lychee and fresh raspberries.
 I thought this was only soso, tasted a bit artificial!

 The third dessert we got was their Caramel Cravings ($7.50).
 I did not really like this, I found the caramel so dense and tasteless add didn't really go well with the biscuity base.
 The chocolate didn't taste very nice either.